What is Farydak?

 Serious side effects that have been reported with Farydak include:

 How are side effects of Farydak managed?

-Patients receiving Farydak will be monitored carefully for side effects and have periodic blood tests performed.
+Patients receiving Farydak are monitored carefully for side effects and have periodic blood tests performed.
 Side effects of Farydak can often be managed with other medications, by increasing the amount of fluids, reducing the dose of Farydak, or stopping Farydak treatment temporarily until symptoms resolve.

 Because of the risk of harm to an unborn baby, women should take steps to avoid becoming pregnant while taking Farydak.
 Women should use effective birth control during treatment with Farydak and for 1 month after stopping treatment.
 Men should use a condom during treatment with Farydak and for 3 months after stopping treatment.

 What have Farydak clinical studies shown?

 In a Phase 3 trial known as PANORAMA 1, the combination of Farydak, Velcade, and dexamethasone extended survival over that seen with Velcade and dexamethasone in patients with relapsed or relapsed and refractory multiple myeloma.

 Long-term follow-up of earlier trials evaluating the Farydak-Velcade-dexamethasone combination shows that continuing Farydak alone or in combination with dexamethasone as maintenance therapy may help to keep the disease under control and to prolong the time to progression in some patients.
 [Ocio Haematologica 2015]